 Attorney David M. Dudley is one of the few lawyers in the country who has won an international extradition case in the United States District Court.
 For defendants seeking to avoid extradition from the United States, Mr. Dudley is extremely knowledgeable about defenses to international extradition, such as dual criminality, and is an international extradition defense attorney.
-For defendants seeking to avoid extradition to the United States, Mr. Dudley's superior knowledge of both the federal and state courts in this country can provide a valuable asset.
+For defendants seeking to avoid extradition to the United States, Mr. Dudley’s superior knowledge of both the federal and state courts can provide a valuable asset to your case.

 International extradition involves one country turning over an alleged or suspected criminal to another nation that has requested the process.
 Sovereign countries do not have any obligation under international law to surrender a person within its borders.
 However, because of a mutual desire to see justice served, nations have created binding extradition treaties with other nations.
 These treaties have exceptions, and there is no country that has an extradition treaty with every other country.

 What Are Extradition Treaties?

 An extradition treaty spells out the circumstances in which extradition between two countries will occur and how.
 This will include a list of agreed offenses each country agrees to extradite.
 The United States has extradition treaties with many countries, and extraditions are possible even without a treaty, through diplomatic relations.